jhermann/priscilla/doc/index.rst

 Welcome to the “Priscilla” manual!
 ==================================

-Scripts for creating omnibus packages of a set of build and administration tools.
+Scripts for creating omnibus packages for a set of build and administration tools.

 Contents